OTI Festival 1993: Participants

 Broadcasters from twenty-five countries participated in this edition of the OTI festival, equaling the record for the maximum number of participants achieved in the previous edition.
 The OTI members, public or private broadcasters from Spain, Portugal, and twenty-three Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 Brazil returned after having missed the festival since 1988 and Equatorial Guinea withdrew after its only participation in the festival.

-Some of the participating broadcasters, such as those representing Chile, Cuba, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Cuba, and Ecuador, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.